-Figure 3 tells us that in JH, there has been an increase of 5.35 crore Persondays (PD) in FY21 from FY20.
-This is an 83% increase from FY20.
+Figure 3 tells us that in JH, there has been an increase of 5.35 lakh Persondays in FY21.
 This means that total employment generated has increased by a whopping 83%3 in FY21.
-Figure 4 provides district-level data on PD generated over the last 3 FYs.
+Figure 4 provides district-level data on Persondays generated over the last 3 FYs.

-Figure 4: District-wise Persondays (in lakhs) for Last 3 FYs
+Figure 4: District-wise Person Days (in lakhs) for Last 3 FYs (Sorted acc. to Persondays in FY 20-21)